sage-code/eve/manual/overview.md

 **Notes:**
 * print statement can receive multiple arguments in parenthesis ()
-* print statement add new line by default
+* print statement add new line by default, that can be suppress using eol = False
 * print statement will separate different values using one space
-* to avoid new line you can use "write" statement instead of "print"
+* write statement will output to console and do not add end of line

 ## Statements